While you probably feel pretty good about your current employee onboarding practices, you may be surprised at how they strike a new hire.

 Are they as helpful and welcoming as you intend?

 Your new employees offer you a unique opportunity to assess your orientation techniques.
-The experience is still fresh in their minds and their success on a daily basis is still largely dependent your onboarding program.
+The experience is still fresh in their minds and their success on a daily basis is still largely dependent on your onboarding program.

 And whether we like it or not, first impressions matter — at least to some extent.
 The more engaged employees are during the first days, the more likely they are to remain engaged thereafter.

-And on the flip side, if employees aren’t engaged during their first days, chances are they’ll never realize their full talent potential while they work for you.
+If employees aren’t engaged during their first days, chances are they’ll never realize their full talent potential while they work for you.

 If you want to make sure your hiring and employee onboarding processes are as engaging as possible, here are some questions you may want to consider asking your new hires as they get comfortable working in a new environment.

-Questions to Ask at the End of the First Week
+Employee Onboarding Survey Questions to Ask at the End of the First Week

 - 01. What thing strikes you most about your new job?